 San Miguel is an active church.
-San Miguel offers Latin Mass at 2:00 p.m., and Ordinary or New Mass at 5:00 p.m. on Sundays.
-The Schola Cantorum of Santa Fe sings Vespers and a Gregorian chant Mass every third Sunday of the month at 4:00 p.m.
+San Miguel offers Latin Mass at 2 p.m., and Ordinary or New Mass at 5 p.m. on Sundays.
+The Schola Cantorum of Santa Fe sings Vespers and a Gregorian chant Mass every third Sunday of the month at 4 p.m.
 The Chapel is open during most of the week for prayer and for visitors.
-Check in advance of your visit for current availability.

 6. The Miraculous Staircase at the Loretto Chapel

 The staircase at the Loretto Chapel is something of a mystery.
-No one understands who built it, what kind of wood was used and the general physics of its construction.
+No one understands who built it, what kind of wood was used or the general physics of its construction.